 For example, you can choose pink rose quartz to focus on your heart area.
 The key here would be to focus on the crystal and feel its energetic vibration around your heart center intuitively.

-With rose quartz, you are intuitively inviting the loving vibrations of this crystal to surround your heart chakra, bringing light and love into your life and channeling blessings of love to surround the people that are dear to you.
+With rose quartz, you are intuitively inviting the loving vibrations of this crystal to surround your heart chakra.
+Bringing light and love into your life and channeling blessings of love to surround the people that are dear to you.

 What tools are used for meditation?